SSalahuddin/VibeDJ/README.md

 * Gemini performs much better with **few-shot prompting** and styled tone control
 * Spotipy’s Client Credentials Flow is perfect for music search without login
-* Streamlit is incredibly fast to prototype — and fun to design expressive apps in
+* Streamlit is incredibly fast to prototype and fun to design expressive apps
 * UI/UX matters — even little things like emoji and tone made the bot feel alive 🎭

 Also, math is hard, but music is math.